ArcZz/Motion-planning-of-robots/README.txt

 How to run our program:

-Open our project in the NetBeans IDE and click Run.
+Open our project in the NetBeans IDE and open the Project.java file, our main project file, and click Run.
 Wait for the file chooser to open, then continue.
 Locate the test file to run, in this case "room*.txt" which is located in src/project/room.txt from the initial directory.
 Click Open or press the Enter key on your keyboard.